-- Monitors and engages with climate-action and climate resiliency initiatives of member jurisdictions and agencies. - Has adopted programming criteria and processes that give relative priority to investments that are expected to reduce GHG and provide other environmental benefits. - Conducts transportation demand management (TDM) activities through the Smart Trips Program reducing the region's reliance on single-occupant-vehicle travel. - Will be working with partners to understand and integrate recently authorized state and federal funding programs for advancing GHG emissions reduction, TDM strategies, system resiliency, electrification, and carbon reduction.
+- Monitors and engages with climate-action and climate resiliency initiatives of member jurisdictions and agencies. - Has adopted programming criteria and processes that give relative priority to investments that are expected to reduce GHG and provide other environmental benefits. - Conducts transportation demand management (TDM) activities through the Smart Trips Program - reducing the region's reliance on single-occupant-vehicle travel.